-- Highlands Master Plan: Located on Central Avenue just north of I-25, this twelve acre redevelopment project across the street from Presbyterian Hospital includes 300 units of multi-family housing, an 118 room hotel, an artisanal food market, and additional retail components.
-The project will include an enclosed skyway pedestrian bridge connecting the hotel to Presbyterian Hospital. - Silver Moon Lodge: An urban, mixed-use development featuring 151 residential units above ground floor retail space. - Imperial Building: 74 residential units above ground floor retail that includes a neighborhood grocery store, restaurants, salon and a pharmacy. - One Central: Located on the northeast corner of Central Avenue and 1st Street, One Central is a mixed-use entertainment hub with 37,500 square feet of entertainment space, 5,500 square feet of outdoor dining, 68 fully leased apartment units, and a 423 space public parking garage. - Civic North: The City is currently reviewing proposals for a public amenity and/or mixed-use project on a publicly owned lot at 3rd Street and Marquette Avenue. - Bank of the West Center: A redevelopment project that includes the updating of approximately 230,000 square feet of existing space in two towers and the development of a new seven-story mixed-use building. - Glorieta Station: An eight-acre mixed use redevelopment project that includes the historic rehab of the historic Glorieta Building that was constructed in 1899.
+• Highlands Master Plan: Located on Central Avenue just north of I-25, this twelve acre redevelopment project across the street from Presbyterian Hospital includes 300 units of multi-family housing, an 118 room hotel, an artisanal food market, and additional retail

+- Silver Moon Lodge: An urban, mixed-use development featuring 151 residential units above ground floor retail space. - Imperial Building: 74 residential units above ground floor retail that includes a neighborhood grocery store, restaurants, salon and a pharmacy. - One Central: Located on the northeast corner of Central Avenue and 1st Street, One Central is a mixed-use entertainment hub with 37,500 square feet of entertainment space, 5,500 square feet of outdoor dining, 68 fully leased apartment units, and a 423 space public parking garage. - Bank of the West Center: A redevelopment project that includes the updating of approximately 230,000 square feet of existing space in two towers and the development of a new seven-story mixed-use building. - Glorieta Station: An eight-acre mixed use redevelopment project that includes the historic rehab of the historic Glorieta Building that was constructed in 1899. - Rail Yards: Former historic brownfield site undergoing renovation and environmental remediation by the City.
+The project is slated to include mixed used projects and workforce housing.